dwalker109/aoc-2022/README.md

 in on the maths involved (simple algebra, really) and I replaced the message passing stuff with recursive calls which I'm ultimately pretty pleased with.

+...**Time Passes**...

+### Day 19

+Back to complete AoC 2022 after about 11 months away.
+Day 19 was a challenge and I needed hints from the subreddit to learn the optimisation tricks (factory, not time) to get a decent time.
+Lots of weirdness but eventually finished.